Jcantillo16/imovie-flix/README.md

 # Setup
 1. Create a virtual environment
 2. Install requirements.txt
-3. Run migrations
-4. Create a superuser
+3. load the categories from seeds/load_categories.py
+4. run the migrations
-5. Run the server
+5. run the server
-6. Create a new user
+6. create a superuser
-7. Login
-8. Create a new movie

 # Create a virtual environment